-VidaCaixa has an outsourcing policy aligned with the CaixaBank Group policy and maintaining those aspects required by Solvency II, which are developed through internal standards.
+VidaCaixa has a risk management outsourcing policy, aligned with the CaixaBank Group corporate policy and maintaining those aspects required by Solvency II, which is developed through internal standards.

 The objective of said policy is to establish a methodological framework that sets out the criteria, parameters (both conceptual and decision-making) and mandatory aspects for outsourcing the activities of VidaCaixa.